source-academy/general/instructor/github/README.md

 #### Opening the Assessment Creator
 1. After logging in on the classrooms page, click on the "Create A New Assessment!" button.
 2. This will bring you to the editor workspace.
-The following sections will detail how the functionality of this page.
+The following sections will explain how to edit assessments on this page.

 #### Editing starter code
 1. The code editor on the left panel displays the starter code.
 This is the code that learners will see when they first accept the assessment.